 Canada’s switch from tungsten to LED bulbs is a great example of this: a simple change that means we’re all using significantly less energy every day, while living our lives as normal.
 Smart lights are the next step up.
 They consume less energy than a tungsten bulb, and they also make it easy to turn lights on and off based on need.

-You can get similar eco-friendly benefits from other smart home devices, like the Nest Thermostat.
-The Nest Thermostat helps you create and customize a schedule to save energy while the house is empty, and its Savings Finder will look for even more ways for you to save energy as you use your Nest.
+You can get similar eco-friendly benefits from other smart home devices, like the Nest thermostat.
+This smart thermostat helps you create and customize a schedule to save energy while the house is empty, and its Savings Finder will look for even more ways for you to save energy as you use your Nest.

 Other products that integrate into the Nest system, like the Google Nest Audio, are designed for sustainability from the start.
 The Nest Audio is made from a 70% recycled plastic enclosure, and its soft edges and resilient outer shell mean that you’ll be able to keep the same design for years to come.
 (No need to switch it out for an edge-free model if you or a family member is expecting a younger addition in the future!)

 The Nest Thermostat isn’t the only home appliance that’s smart enough to minimize your energy usage.
 ENERGY STAR® is a well-recognized symbol for energy efficient products, and it makes choosing energy saving solutions easy.
-Its regulations mean that any EnergyStar certified appliance meets the company’s guidelines; usually using about 15% less energy than the minimum federal efficiency standard.
+Its regulations mean that any ENERGY STAR certified appliance meets the company’s specifications; usually using about 15% less energy than the minimum federal efficiency standard.

+There are many ENERGY STAR certified products, but for home use, they’re most common to see in major appliances.
 While we often think that it’s easier on the environment to wash everything by hand, running a full load of dishes at once can actually save water.
-EnergyStar certified dishwashers can use as little as 1.9 gallons (about 7 litres) of water per load.
+ENERGY STAR certified dishwashers can save about 3,850 gallons of water over its lifetime.
 Skipping a pre-rinse in the sink and letting your dishes air dry helps save even more water and energy.

 Live a greener lifestyle with plants at home